 1. A property will be used as it was historically

-or be given a new use which reflects the property's
+or be given a new use that requires minimal change to

-will be retained and preserved.
-The removal of materials
+retained and preserved.
+The removal of distinctive materials

 or alteration of features, spaces, and spatial relationships